Babysree0805/D6_MFC4_ImageDehazing/README.md

 - Implemented the complete dehazing pipeline in MATLAB.
 - Added uncertainty handling inspired by CVAE concepts.
 - Improved stability using pseudo-inverse regularization.
-- Enhanced performance for thick haze using adaptive parameter selection.
 - Ensured final output is always in RGB format.
-- The project runs without the need for training, GPUs, or large datasets.
+- The project runs without the need for training (usually CVAE requires training).

 ---